Properly Installed Insulation Improves

 Insulation is one of the keys to a comfortable, energy-efficient home.
 But simply having the right amount of insulation is not enough.
 If insulation is not properly installed, a home can have excessive heat gain during the summer and heat loss in the winter — forcing the heating and cooling systems to work overtime.

-Properly installed insulation will completely blanket the home — exterior walls, ceiling and floors — without gaps, voids or compressions, and it will be in full contact with the interior air barrier (for example, drywall).
-Continuous sealing of the air barrier along the insulation is also critical to protecting against moisture damage that can be caused by warm air flow through the insulation to colder surfaces where it can condense.
-Expect ENERGY STAR qualified homes to have insulation that meets or exceeds the latest national code requirements, providing year-round comfort while reducing utility bills.
+Properly installed insulation will completely blanket the home — exterior walls, ceiling and floors — without gaps, voids or compressions.
+It will be in full contact with the interior air barrier (for example, drywall).
+Continuous sealing of the air barrier along the insulation is also critical to protecting against the moisture damage caused by warm air flow through the insulation to colder surfaces where it can condense.
+Expect ENERGY STAR-qualified homes to have insulation that meets or exceeds the latest national code requirements, providing year-round comfort while reducing utility bills.

 Benefits of Properly Installed Insulation

 Enhanced Comfort.
 Properly installed insulation minimizes temperature variability indoors and helps keep rooms warmer in the winter and cooler in the summer.

 - Lower Utility Bills.
 As much as half of the energy used in your home goes to heating and cooling.
 By preventing heat loss in the winter and heat gain in the summer, a properly installed insulation barrier reduces utility bills year-round.

 - Improved Durability.
 When insulation is properly installed, the potential for condensation that can lead to decay of building materials is reduced, helping to improve the durability of your home.

 Types of Insulation

 Builders have many choices for the types of insulation they use.
 All insulation can be effective if it is properly installed and coupled with a continuous air barrier.
 Insulation materials are rated according to their ability to resist heat flow.
 This thermal resistance rating is commonly known as an “R-value.”
-The higher the R-value, the better the material is at resisting heat flow.
+The higher the R-value, the better the material is resisting heat flow.
 ENERGY STAR-qualified homes can include one or more of the following types of insulation: